Privacy Rights of Students at Butler University

 - The following information is designated as directory information.
 The University may share this information, unless the student prevents the release as described in paragraph three below: name; address; University electronic mail address; student ID photo; photographs of the student; telephone listing; date and place of birth; hometown; citizenship; family relationships; marital status; previous schools or training; academic year; dates of attendance and/or graduation; major field of study or academic specialty; instructors and courses; participation in sports and other officially recognized activities (including position, role, or function); membership in officially recognized honorary, professional, academic, or social organizations; academic honors or achievements (e.g., dean’s list, 4.00 list); special awards or recognitions received (e.g., scholarships, fellowships, assistantships, “outstanding student” awards); offices or honorary positions to which elected or appointed; eligibility for and performance records in athletics or other recognized forms of competition; height and weight of members of athletic teams; place and nature of employment; post-graduation plans; positions or achievements; hobbies, interests and community activities; publications or papers presented; title of honors or graduate thesis; and, for students seeking employment on job interviews, such additional information as has been furnished or cleared by the student with the understanding that it will be used in connection with applications or employment inquiries.
 Religious affiliation, if volunteered by the students, will be revealed to the Butler campus ministry and local churches.

-- Any student wishing to prevent the release of the categories of directory information listed above can do so by filling out and signing, within 10 days of the first class day of the academic year, a form available in the Registration and Records Office.
+- Any student wishing to prevent the release of directory information may do so by logging into My.Butler and completing the FERPA Academic and Directory Release on the task tile (available for a few weeks at the start of the academic year), or on the FERPA Release tile on the Student Homepage when it’s no longer available on the task tile.
 If a student makes such a request, the University has the option of either (a) withholding all information of the types specified and omitting the student’s name from any published list involving such information or (b) seeking the student’s written permission to release the information.

 - Parent/Guardian: The Vice President for Student Affairs or designee has the authority to notify parents or guardians when students under the age of 21 are found to have committed violations of University policies related to the possession, use, or distribution of alcohol or drugs.
 The notification is permissive and at the discretion of the University.
 The notification of parents is indicated when: